Estimated reading time: 9 minutes

 Phonics-style learning focuses on building a strong foundation in reading and language skills.

-These apps use a systematic approach to teaching phonics, starting with the basic letter sounds and gradually progressing to more complex phonetic patterns.
+These apps use a systematic approach to teaching phonics.
+They start with the basic letter sounds and gradually progress to more complex phonetic patterns.

-This aligns well with the cognitive development of Gen Alpha kids, who are at an age where they can absorb new information quickly.
+This aligns well with the cognitive development of Gen Alpha kids.

 Apps for Structured Learning